 Initial Thoughts

 Kicking off #CAORiverWeek with a fairly unique smoke here.
 The CAO Brazilia Gol! is one of eight vitolas created for this blend.
-As you probably guessed this blend is using some Brazilian tobacco in it.
+As you probably guessed this blend uses some Brazilian tobacco in it.
 To be accurate it’s using a Brazilian leaf on the wrapper.
-The rest of the make up is Nicaraguan tobacco.
+The rest of the makeup is Nicaraguan tobacco.
 Personally I’m a big fan of using Brazilian tobaccos alongside Nicaraguan I think it always creates a nice flavor combination.
 I actually used something similar to this blend in personal creation at the Drew Estate Safari.

 Looks